 |Jim McDonald||Council Place 6||Ending 11/2020|

 Mayor Gonzales is a life-long resident of Pflugerville, is a graduate of PfISD, as is his mother, and three children.
 He is a graduate of the University of Texas.
 He has been a past member of this Rotary Club, the Pflugerville Education Foundation, and the Pflugerville Chamber of Commerce.
 He currently sits on the CAMPO Board, as well as the Capital Area Region Transportation Planning Organization and the Capital Area Council of Governments.

 Mayor Gonzales' leadership is profiled through his tireless public service and in commitment with a vision to ensure gains for the community of Pflugerville.
 His long list of accomplishments are now implemented through visible economic growth, community projects, and academic initiatives.

 As the Mayor of the 3rd fastest growing city in the Region, Mayor Gonzales desires to continue progress, competitiveness and expanded opportunity in the market sector of Central Texas.

 The Mayor’s personal and professional experience are attributes of his natural and shared excellence in leadership roles.
-As a mentor and an advocate, he enthusiastically served his community with success to establish programs aimed to promote human capital, education and community economic growth.
+As a mentor and an advocate, he enthusiastically serves his community with success to establish programs aimed to promote human capital, education and community economic growth.

 Mayor Gonzales' humble beginnings propelled his interests to lead with a focus, seek a balance and to keep pace with Central Texas regional growth.
 His vision remains with clarity to ensure Pflugerville citizens needs are met, allowed necessary public amenities and pursue a well- planned infrastructure for its future generations.

 Mayor Gonzales is one of longest elected members serving on city council.
 He strongly continues to advocate for enhanced quality of life in conjunction to seek alternative and innovative initiatives to boost revenues for the City of Pflugerville.
-As he looks to a second term in office he aspires to focus on regional connection’s that will attract corporate partners to enhance the quality of life as well as balancing the taxing challenges that our citizens face.
+In his second term in office he aspires to focus on regional connection’s that will attract corporate partners to enhance the quality of life as well as balancing the taxing challenges that our citizens face.

 Councilmember Place 1